SansGuidon/bookmarks/README.md

 * [Google Dataset Search](https://toolbox.google.com/datasetsearch) - Dataset Search enables users to find datasets stored across the Web through a simple keyword search.
 * [The Atlantic](https://www.theatlantic.com/timeline/) - Life Timeline : Explore your life in history. | Tell us your birthday, and we’ll show you how the world has changed during your lifetime.
 * [Information is Beautiful](https://informationisbeautiful.net/visualizations/worlds-biggest-data-breaches-hacks/) - World's Biggest Data Breaches & Hacks
+* [InterPlanetary File System](https://ipfs.io/) - The InterPlanetary File System (IPFS) is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
+IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices. **See also :** [Wikipedia](https://en.wikipedia.org/wiki/InterPlanetary_File_System) and [GitHub](https://github.com/ipfs/ipfs)

 # DevOps / CICD
 > News